yceruto/symfony-ddd-skeleton/README.md

 ### Name-based Virtual Kernel

 The term "Virtual Kernel" refers to the practice of running more than one application (such as `api.example.com` and `admin.example.com`) on a single project repository.
-Virtual kernels are "name-based", meaning that you have multiple kernel names running on each application.
-The fact that they are running on the same physical project repository is not apparent to the end user.
+Virtual kernels are "name-based", meaning that you have multiple kernel names running on the same project.
+The fact that they are running on the same physical repository is not apparent to the end user.

 In short, each kernel name corresponds to one application.

 ### Application-based Configuration

-You need to replicate the structure of one application for `config`, `src`, `var` directories.
+The idea is replicate the default project structure for each application, which is represented by a subdirectory with the name of the vertual kernel.
 It should look like this:

     ├── config/
     │   ├── admin/